imrosun/my-portfolio-2021/README.md

 # my-portfolio-2021
-built my portfolio using typescript in 2021
+This is my portfolio website source code made with typescript, tailwindcss, framer motion.
+It is hosted on netlify